-The truth is, negative thoughts can result in a narrow view of life.
-The negativity may be keyed in on one topic that you may end up obsessing over that you miss out on everything around you.
+The truth is, that negative thoughts can result in a narrow view of life.
+The negativity may be keyed in on one topic that you may end up obsessing over and you miss out on everything around you.

 The negativity could also be general, in which case you’ll find negativity in almost anything.
 Cultivating a positive and negative mindset is not an easy fix to any problem.

-Finally, even as you work on flipping the switch to a more positive mindset, if you find yourself struggling with negative thoughts, you should talk to an expert, such as psychologists and other qualified professionals.
+Finally, even as you work on flipping the switch to a more positive mindset, if you find yourself struggling with negative thoughts, you should talk to an expert, such as a psychologist or other qualified professionals.

 And remember, the power of positivity attracts positivity from the universe.